10 Resume Mistakes to Avoid in 2026 for ATS and AI Screening

 Shifting from what was done to what changed because of it transforms how a resume is evaluated.
 Even small metrics or qualitative outcomes add clarity and credibility.

 Many candidates try to stand out visually, assuming design equals differentiation.
-In reality, excessive design often reduces readability and lowers compatibility with hiring systems.
+In reality, overdesigning your resume is one of the common mistakes on a resume.
+It often reduces readability and creates problems for ATS software.

 Recruiters spend only seconds scanning for key signals like role, skills, and outcomes.
 Clean alignment and structure improve scan speed, while decorative elements create friction.